sampsyo/cs6120/content/blog/2019-09-25-RecordTypes.md

 Consider the case for checking the variable initializing a nested record, i.e., `Milo`.
 With nominal typing, if we expected a type, Dog, and we looked up the variable to have type ‘Dog’, we know this must have been previously typechecked when it was defined and added to our environment.
 Therefore it still must typecheck, due to immutability.
 This sort of _shallow type-checking_ falls out of nominal subtyping.

 Along with the ability to quickly verify any type, nominal subtyping allows us to reject a nested record's type if it does not match the signature’s record type name without recursive checks.
 In a structural typing world, the name of the type bound to the initializing variable is not enough to reject a type.
 If the declared type did not match, we would need to recursively check all of the fields of the value bound to our initializing variable, and compare these with the type signature recursively.
-This is much slower and does not take advantage of the variable-save model to avoid recomputation.
+This is much slower.

 ### Immutability